 I swear that every time I plan to grill out, it rains.
 Or at least it feels that way lately.
 I can’t remember the last time we’ve had so much rain!

 It’s meant a few hiccups our meal plans.
 I was dreaming of burgers on the grill one night, but grilling in the pouring rain had zero appeal – so they became burger burritos instead.
-It wasn’t the juicy, grilled burger I was daydreaming about, but it was a good enough approximation for a rainy night – and Jake LOVED them.
+It wasn’t the juicy, grilled burger I was daydreaming about, but it was a good approximation for a rainy night – and my son loved them.